Cohort Retention Analysis 101: How to Measure User Retention?10 min read

 The curve will show you immediately when the users experience friction.
 This could be after a day, two, or five.
 However, it won’t tell you why users drop off.

-For that, you will need to look at customer behavior in more detail using behavioral cohort analysis, just like we did above.
+For that, you will need to look at customer behavior in more detail using session replays to understand if they’re facing friction, rage clicking on a button, or failing to take the next step.

 Track how a new feature launch impacted retention rates